Contributing Authors J-L

 Shawn M. Klimek is a globetrotting U.S. military spouse presently in Japan: his stories and poems have been published widely.
 His winning comedy short story Pregenesis is featured in Gold: The Best of Clarendon House Anthologies, Volume One, 2017/2018.
 Find more about him on Facebook or Amazon.

 Adam Kluger lives in New York City, attending the same high school as Jack Kerouac.
 A leader of New York's growing Anti-Art movement, he draws inspiration from diverse sources: Bukowski, Fante, Hemingway and Melville, as well as artists Dubuffet, Warhol, Ross, Payson, and Picasso.
-Adam has had over 50 short stories published, including his recent Desperate Times – Short Stories.
+Adam has had over 50 short stories published.

 Natalia Krasovskaya was born in Moscow and worked in casino industry for 20 years, mostly in Africa and Asia.
 She now lives in Paris with her wonderful husband.
 Writing is a relatively new hobby for her; she likes the sweet agony it brings.